birdietiger/publicspaces-webexteams/README.md

 $ npm install
 ```

-After it's installed you need to create a .env file or set environemnt variables based on the details below.
+After it's installed you need to configure it.

 Configruation
 ------------

-Create a .env file along side index.js.
-Here's the template
+Soem environment variable must be set for this to work.
+You can create a .env file or set environemnt variables based on the details below.

+If using a .env file, it must be in the same directory as index.js.

 ```
 #Specify the port for epxress to listen on [optional; default = 3000]